Human resource complex survey in Estonian Defence Forces

 A longitudinal analysis of the data from the 2016 cycle of the complex survey brings forth important facets in the conscripts’ profile (attitudes, health), its changes and the conscription experience.
 By interpreting the findings of the study as a comprehensive chain, the following generalisation can be made: the attitudes and preparedness for service among conscripts vary to a large degree.
 A positive attitude and behavioural predisposition which support serving will ensure better coping with conscription (lower discharge rate, more desire for active duty), higher satisfaction with service, which in turn is linked to the reputation of the Estonian Defence Forces as well as relationships with superiors and fellow conscripts.
 The best time to enter service is thus directly after high school, when youths are at the peak of health and physical capability; also, the motivation and desire to undergo conscription are higher in that stage of live when compared to later years when involvement in the civil sphere (family, professional duties, career) is greater.

-The full reports are available on the Estonian Military Academy website, which can be found HERE.
+The full reports are available in Estonian on the Estonian Military Academy website, which can be found HERE.